kyu36003-source/CreativeMarket/README.md

 ## What Makes This Different

 **vs Polymarket:**
-- We require data sources upfront (they often don't)
-- Gasless betting works (they don't have it)
+- We're completely free (gasless via x402, they charge gas)
+- Everything on-chain (reputation, stats - they use databases)
 - Pure BNB (they need USDC)
+- No manipulation possible (their reputation can be gamed)

 **vs Augur:**
-- Clear rules required (theirs are subjective)
+- Free to trade (they charge gas every time)
 - Simple 4-step wizard (theirs is complex)
-- Active markets across categories (they're mostly crypto only)
+- On-chain reputation (they use token voting)
+- BNB Chain only (they're multi-chain, more complexity)

-**Our edge:** Only platform where you wrap BNB once and bet gasless forever.
+**Our edge:** Only platform where everything is free (x402), everything is on-chain (BNB), and everything is transparent (no manipulation).
 Tested, working, verified.

 ---